 Flexible Delivery Options

-The M.S. in Computer Science is offered fully online, fully in-person or in 50/50 hybrid coursework.
+The M.S. in Computer Science is offered fully in-person, fully online, or in hybrid coursework.
 Whether you’re jumping straight to a master’s degree full-time or taking classes while you keep your day job, our program can accommodate your life and schedule.

 Only Data and Knowledge Systems specialization in Georgia